 In McAllister Towing, 341 NLRB 394 (2004), enfd.
 156 Fed.
 Appx.
 386 (2d Cir.
 2005), the Board rejected the respondent's contention that 2 weeks was insufficient.
 In that case, 12 days before the hearing, the General Counsel properly served each of the two entities allegedly constituting a single employer with a subpoena duces tecum requesting approximately 30 categories of documents.
-The Respondent timely petitioned to revoke the subpoenas, arguing that they would require production of "hundreds of thousands of pages of documents stored in numerous locations throughout the world," that most of the documents were irrelevant, and that the General Counsel timed the subpoenas "solely to interfere with [its] preparation for the hearing."
-At a conference call the morning before the hearing opened, the judge advised counsel that she would rule on the petition to revoke the following morning, but instructed that the respondent's argument that it was not obliged to gather and produce the documents until she ruled on the petition.
+The Respondent timely petitioned to revoke the subpoenas, arguing that they would require production of "hundreds of thousands of pages of documents stored in numerous locations throughout the world," that most of the documents were irrelevant, and that the GC timed the subpoenas "solely to interfere with [its] preparation for the hearing."
+At a conference call the morning before the hearing opened, the judge advised counsel that she would rule on the petition to revoke the following morning, but instructed that the respondent should be ready to "substantially comply" with the subpoenas at that time.
+She rejected the respondent's argument that it was not obliged to gather and produce the documents until she ruled on the petition.

 When the hearing opened the next day, the judge revoked the subpoenas in part and ordered the respondent to comply with the remaining parts.
 The respondent, however, failed to produce any significant records, repeating its position that 2 weeks prior to trial was too short and that it was entitled to a reasonable time to comply after the ruling on the petition to revoke.
-At the General Counsel's request, the judge therefore imposed certain evidentiary sanctions.
+At the GC's request, the judge therefore imposed certain evidentiary sanctions.